FLORIN

 Magazine serially with Frederic

-in the Houghton Museum, Harvard University, which were executed as
+the Houghton Museum, Harvard University, which were executed as

 mirror-reversed engravings by John Swain and others for being